MelissaAlasalmi/Piscine_Reloaded/README.md

 # Piscine_Reloaded
+✅ Project score: 100/100 ✅
+The Piscine Reloaded project is a "best-of" of sorts for the exercises done during the Piscine.
+It is the first project of the foundation studies at Hive.
+The intent is to use this project to learn the basics of the C programming language and the command line.

 ## Ex00 : Oh yeah, mooore...
 exo.tar contains the following files and directories, which must output the following exactly as it is when you use the ls -l command in the exo directory: